 Does the brand of battery matter?
 It most surely does.
-Using an authentic battery from a reputable brand such as Samsung, Sony or LG ensures your battery will operate safely as intended within its rated specifications.
+Using an authentic battery from reputable brands such as Samsung, Sony or LG ensures your battery will operate safely as intended within its rated specifications.

 After all, your safety matters.

 It is ALWAYS worth paying a little extra for known-brand batteries.
-These will last longer, perform better and a far more safe than cheaper options that are often unsafe.
+These will last longer, perform better, and a far safer than cheaper options that are often unsafe.

-Best Vape Battery: Different Types of Battery & What You Should Use
+Different Types of Vape Battery & What You Should Use

 There are several types of lithium battery available today, but only a select handful are suitable for vaping safely.
 There are typically three main types: ICR, IMR and Hybrid.

 It has been established that IMR batteries use a safer chemical than ICR.
 This is why ICRs are commonly sold with protection circuits.

 IMR batteries lack the protection circuits and allow higher amperage discharge rates compared to ICRs are much more suitable for low resistance builds or for mech mods.

 ICRs usually rated for higher storage capacity (mAh) are more often unable to safely deliver the amperage needed for high power, low resistance devices — or mech devices.

 Hybrid devices often utilize safer chemistry than your average IMR cell while maintaining some of the increased storage capacity of the IMR.
 For the sake of safety, we recommend using either an IMR cell or a Hybrid cell unless your device specifically instructs you to use a specific cell type.